MARIA GIROUARD, Executive Director

 Maria Girouard of Penobscot Nation is an historian with particular expertise in the Maine Indian Claims Settlement Act.
 She holds a master’s degree in history from the University of Maine.
 Maria is a longstanding community organizer and activist of environmental and social justice.
 She is a founder of The Peoples' Garden community garden at Penobscot Nation and dedicates many volunteer hours to community gardening.
 Maria is a 2015 recipient of the prestigious Maryann Hartman Award for her advocacy work on preserving the rights and cultural heritage of Penobscot Nation.
-She serves Maine-Wabanaki REACH as coordinator of health, wellness, and self-determination.

 As a Maine Community Organizer, Tom Reynolds focuses on outreach and engagement in the non-Native communities in southern Maine.
 Tom has a strong background in organizing and advocacy on behalf of civil and human rights causes and campaigns, including marriage equality, protecting voter rights and health care access.
 His community outreach, education and advocacy have laid a strong foundation for improved outcomes in relation to laws and policies that impact people’s day-to-day lives.
 Tom lives in Lewiston has been the chair of a county political committee and a member of the statewide committee since 2010.